pbfrandsen/SPIN_workshop/genome_assembly.md

 # Genome Assembly

-Hifiasm is a tool for assembling genomes, especially with PacBio HiFi reads.
+Hifiasm is a tool for assembling genomes, especially for PacBio HiFi reads.

 We need to install Hifiasm first to assemble the reads of our organisms' genomes.